aticdnet/json-memory-nosql/README.md

 # json-memory-nosql

-json-memory-nosql manage nosql database in memory
+json-memory-nosql is a microservice who manage a nosql database in memory

 ## add new document into a repository